 The Germans must really think bigger is better.

 Just like the heater and temperature range, the power cord is larger than any other aquarium heater.
 Check it out…

 Now, you could look at this like it’s a good thing – the extra-thick insulation on the cable will stop the cord from getting damaged.

-However, in over 15 years and tens of tanks, I have never had an aquarium heater fail because of the cable.
+However, in over 30 years and dozens of tanks, I have never had an titanium aquarium heater fail because of the cable.
 In fact, I don’t think I have ever spoken to someone who would benefit from an extra chunky cord.

 I found the extra bulk of the cord to be an inconvenience, especially when trying to keep the cord neat and out of view.
 The chunky cord kept wanting to do its own thing, twisting back into view.
 Compared to the flat cords of the Hydor Theo and Aqueon Pro, the larger cord feels cumbersome.